 AABJ is governed by a Board of Directors that consists of the elected officers of the association, the chairpersons of the standing committees (appointed by the president and approved by the elected officers) and one student member (appointed by the president).
-The current members of board of directors are listed below.
+The 2022-2024 board of directors are listed below.

 Brown is a Dallas, Texas native who earned his bachelor’s degree in mass media arts from Clark Atlanta University.
 He also has a master’s degree in sports administration from the University of Miami.
 Brown is the managing editor at The Atlanta Voice.
 He also serves as the co-chair of NABJ’s Print Task Force.
 Brown is a 22-year U.S. Army veteran.
 His previous duty locations and deployments include Korea, Germany, Iraq, Kuwait and Israel.